-This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of November 8, 2016.
-This MD&A is intended to help the reader understand the condensed consolidated interim audited financial statements of Almaden.
+This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of March 28, 2017.
+This MD&A is intended to help the reader understand the consolidated audited financial statements of Almaden.